J-Bockhofer/goe2e/Readme.md

 - No built-in solution for run comparison/logging yet

-- Missing many convenience functions (Auth Header, JSON Un-/Marshalling)
+- Missing convenience functions (Auth Header)

 - Implementation is subject to change